Soaking in a hot tub could put you at risk for folliculitis. Check out our guide to signs, symptoms, treatment and when you need to speak to a doctor.

 The good news is, in healthy skin, hot tub folliculitis will normally resolve itself in about a week without medical intervention.
 So if you suspect you have been infected, you may not necessarily need to visit your doctor.

 Unfortunately for some, the infection may not clear up on its own.
 In that case, your doctor may be able to diagnose your folliculitis based on your health history and a visual inspection.
-Your doctor may also collect a sample of the fluid inside one of your bumps or even a small skin biopsy for testing.
+Your doctor may also collect a sample of the fluid inside one of your bumps or even a small skin biopsy for testing if you have hot tub rash symptoms.

 When to call the Doctor